Paying a Speeding Fine

 Wales: 0300 790 9980

-For some Courts in England and Wales, payment can be made online via the DirectGov website.
-This service has not yet been extended to all Courts; it is due to be completed by September 2009.
+For Courts in England and Wales, payment can be made online via the DirectGov website:

 At present, fines in Scotland have to be paid via the individual Court office but a nationwide online system should be introduced shortly.
 However, there are fine enforcement teams for six different areas whose details can be obtained from the following website: